elear/architecture/draft-ietf-rats-architecture.md

 # Freshness {#freshness}

-A Verifier or Relying Party may need to learn the point in time (i.e., the "epoch") an Evidence or Attestation Result has been produced.
+A Verifier or Relying Party need to learn the point in time (i.e., the "epoch") an Evidence or Attestation Result has been produced.
 This is essential in deciding whether the included Claims and their values can be considered fresh, meaning they still reflect the latest state of the Attester, and that any Attestation Result was generated using the latest Appraisal Policy for Evidence.

-Freshness is assessed based on the Appraisal Policy for Evidence or Attestation Results that compares the estimated epoch against an "expiry" threshold defined locally to that policy.
 There is, however, always a
 race condition possible in that the state of the Attester, and the appraisal policies might change immediately after the Evidence or Attestation